 PROFESSIONAL HEALTH SCIENCES or GRADUATE PROGRAMS IN THE NATURAL SCIENCES: Though students can pursue careers in medicine and nursing, which primarily address individuals managing illness or disability, our Lang curriculum uses a social justice lens geared towards global environmental change and its relationship to global and public health and thus, our courses are not traditional; we do not offer Bio101, Chem101, nor a specific disciplinary major such as biology or chemistry.
 To pursue training for professional careers such as medicine, nursing, or genetic counseling, students must complete traditional courses in the natural sciences and math at other institutions or apply to unique programs designed to attract students with strengths in interdisciplinary learning.
 Similarly, students who intend to pursue graduate training for the Ph.D. in the natural sciences, also must complete some standard prerequisites.
-This can be accomplished by completing 1) post-bac programs (see Laura Weber alumni biography); 2) premed requirements through Mount Sinai’s early admission into medical school program designed for sophomores in the humanities- though this program requires two full years of chemistry and biology to apply; 3) summer courses to round out their curriculum at Lang; 4) courses through the Lang-Cooper Union agreement (see Gordon Burke alumni biography), or the Sarah Lawrence exchange program- note that the Cooper Union program is one designed for engineering students and does not have a full roster of biology courses with traditional lab and requires students to have prerequisites in Calculus (their Course Schedule can be accessed here); or 5) non-traditional paths involving completing coursework after the BA, tuition-free while one works as a research assistant at a university (see Lianna Schwartz-Orbach, Marissa Shipman, Jennifer Brustein alumni biographies).
+This can be accomplished by completing 1) post-bac programs (see Laura Weber alumni biography); 2) premed requirements through Mount Sinai’s early admission into medical school program designed for sophomores in the humanities- though this program requires two full years of chemistry and biology to apply; 3) summer courses to round out their curriculum at Lang; 4) courses through the Lang-Cooper Union agreement (see Gordon Burke alumni biography), or the Sarah Lawrence exchange program- note that the Cooper Union program is one designed for engineering students and does not have a full roster of biology courses with traditional lab and requires students to have prerequisites in Calculus (their Course Schedule can be accessed here); or 5) non-traditional paths involving completing coursework after the BA, tuition-free while one works as a research assistant at a university (see Lianna Schwartz-Orbach, Marissa Shipman, Jennifer Brustein alumni, Angelica Ferguson biographies).
 For more information regarding how to prepare for professional graduate programs in the health sciences we recommend viewing this National Organization for Mentorship and Guidance for Post-Bacs with a great primer article and our very own the Student Resources Post Bac Link